-A building secretary is on duty from 7:30 A.M. to 4:00 P.M. each school day.
+Our secretary is on duty from 7:30 a.m. to 4:00 p.m. each school day.
 Calls for teachers should be made before and after school.
-During school hours, messages will be taken for teachers or forwarded to their voicemail.
+During school hours messages will be taken for teachers or forwarded to their voicemail.

 The telephone in the office is for school business.
-It is important that you make any necessary arrangements with your child prior to the school day.
+It is important that you make any necessary arrangements with your child prior to the school day beginning.
 Students will be allowed to use the phone with their teacher's permission and for emergency purposes only.
 The telephone should not be used for visiting or social calls.
 Students will not be called to the telephone except in emergency situations.